 In autumn 2012, the MHRA issued a reminder about the risk of liver problems following a case of liver failure resulting in a liver transplant suspected to have been caused by a herbal product containing black cohosh.

-The MHRA recommends always reading the patient information to check for the correct way to any medicine, supplement or herbal product.
+The MHRA recommends always reading the patient information to check for the correct way to take any medicine, supplement or herbal product.
 The leaflet should also list potential side effects as well as any possible interactions with other medication.

 Anyone experiencing signs of liver problems - including jaundice, dark urine or fatigue - while taking black cohosh should stop taking it immediately and seek medical advice.